 When connected, ask to be routed to the team that handles wireless tower siting in Arizona.
 Reference variance "South Tucson BOA 25-01, 2425 S. 10th Avenue."

-Suggested ask: "I'm calling about Verizon's variance application for a 70-foot wireless tower at 2425 S. 10th Avenue in South Tucson.
-There is an existing FCC-registered 80-foot pole half a mile away — FCC ASR 1325714.
-Will Verizon withdraw the variance application and pursue co-location at that existing structure?"
+Suggested ask: "I'm calling about Verizon's application for a 70-foot wireless tower at 2425 S. 10th Avenue in South Tucson.
+Do not build this tower at this site.
+An existing FCC-registered 80-foot pole sits half a mile away — FCC ASR 1325714.
+Withdraw the application and put your antenna on that existing structure, or somewhere else that is not the alley line of a residential block."

 Magnum Paving